Brant Brown: Coaching career

-After he retired as a player, Brown became a minor league hitting coach in the Rangers' organization.
-He spent the 2007 and 2008 seasons as the hitting coach for the Bakersfield Blaze of the Class A-Advanced California League.
-In 2009, he joined the Frisco RoughRiders of the Class AA Texas League.
+After ending his playing career, Brown became a minor league hitting coach in the Rangers' organization.
+He spent the 2007 and 2008 seasons as the hitting coach for the Bakersfield Blaze of the High-A California League.
+In 2009, he joined the Frisco RoughRiders of the Double-A Texas League.
 After three seasons with Frisco, he spent the 2012 season with the Round Rock Express of the PCL.

 After the 2012 season, the Seattle Mariners hired Brown as their minor league outfield and baserunning coordinator.

-On December 1, 2017, he was hired by the Los Angeles Dodgers to share the dual role of Assistant Hitting Coach / Minor League Hitting Coordinator with Luis Ortiz.
-For the 2019 season he was promoted to the new position of Hitting Strategist.
+On December 1, 2017, he was hired by the Los Angeles Dodgers to share the dual role of assistant hitting coach and minor league hitting coordinator with Luis Ortiz.
+For the 2019 season he was promoted to the new position of hitting strategist.

 On November 27, 2022, Brown was hired to be the hitting coach for the Miami Marlins.

+On December 7, 2023, Brown was hired to be the offensive coordinator and bench coach for the Seattle Mariners.
+However, after the Mariners offense struggled to begin the 2024 season, the Mariners fired Brown on May 31.

+On October 22, 2024, Brown was hired to be the hitting coach for the St. Louis Cardinals.